Singapore, Republic of Singapore

 - The Planning and Policy branch oversees the strategic planning, corporate finance and administration, as well as the local and international collaborations for ACE’s development.
 The branch also formulates and executes marketing and communication strategies to build ACE’s brand and credibility as a trusted source of information for both healthcare providers and patients, and develops and implements adoption strategies to drive the uptake of ACE medical technology guidance by collaborating with internal and external stakeholders.

-ACE’s mission is to issue objective and credible healthcare guidance, enable stakeholders to optimise health benefits within finite resources, and advance the values of evidence-based practice and appropriate care.
+ACE’s mission is to issue objective and credible healthcare guidance, enable stakeholders to make better-informed choices, and drive evidence-based practice.

 How ACE Works